Technology Acceptable Use Policy 2021-22

 - Do not use the CarrollNet in such a way that would disrupt its use by others.

 Carroll School makes no warranties of any kind, whether express or implied, concerning this service.
 Carroll School shall not be held responsible for any damages suffered, including the loss of data resulting from delays, non-deliveries, missed deliveries, service interruptions, or errors and omissions.
 Carroll School denies any responsibility for the accuracy or quality of information obtained through this service.
 All terms and conditions as stated in this Policy are applicable to the use of computer resources at Carroll School, in addition to internet use.

 The terms and conditions stated in this Policy, and all other policies of Carroll School incorporated herein, reflect the entire agreement of the parties with respect to the subject matter stated herein.
 This Policy supersedes all prior oral or written agreements and understandings of the parties.
 This Policy shall be governed by and interpreted in accordance with the laws of the Commonwealth of Massachusetts and the United States of America.

 All resources are limited; computer resources are not an exception.
-Because space on disk drives and bandwidth across the lines, which connect CarrollNet both internally and externally, are limited, neither programs nor information may be stored on the system without the permission of the system administrator.
+Because space on disk drives and bandwidth across the lines, which connect CarrollNet both internally and externally, are limited, neither programs nor information may be stored on the system without the permission of the Chief Technology Officer or designee.
 Users are not to load software on any school computer.
-Each User is permitted reasonable space to store e-mail, Web, and personal files, as mandated by system file quotas.
+Each User is permitted reasonable space to store email, Web, and personal files, as mandated by system file quotas.
 Carroll School reserves the right to require the purging of files in order to regain disk space without warning.
 Users whose need for the resource is more pressing will have priority of space.